SarahSaadain/aDNA_Pipeline_Snakemake/README.md

 ## Setup Overview

-- Before running the pipeline, ensure you have the necessary dependencies installed.
-Please refer to the [Requirements](#Requirements) section for the necessary dependencies and installation instructions.
+- Before running the pipeline, ensure you have an environment with Snakemake and the required dependencies installed.
-- Raw reads and reference genomes must be provided in the relevant folders.
-    - Raw reads should be renamed according to the naming convention specified in the [RAW Reads filenames](#RAW-Reads-filenames) section.
-Also see the [Manually renaming the raw reads files](#Manually-renaming-the-raw-reads-files) section.
-    - Reference genome must be provided in the `species/raw/ref_genome/` folder.
-    - Species must be added to the config file.
+- Required dependencies for pipeline processing will be installed automatically, except for the contamination analysis tools.
+Those have to be installed separately and their details need to be added to the config file.
-    - Please refer to the [Species Folders](#Species-Folders) section for the expected folder structure.
 - You need to add the project path to the config file.
+- you need to add species details to the pipeline.

+When adding a new species, make sure to
+- the species folder should be placed in the root folder of your pipeline
+- add the folder name to the `config.yaml` below `species:`
+- your reads should be renamed according to the naming convention specified in the [RAW Reads filenames](#RAW-Reads-filenames) section
+- the pipeline supports automatically moving the raw reads to the `<species>/raw/reads/` folder as well as the reference genome to the `<species>/raw/ref_genome/` folder.
+Simply provide the files in the `<species>` folder.
+Alternatively, you can manually move the files to the respective folders.
+  - provide the raw reads in `<species>/raw/reads/` folder
+  - provide the reference genome in `<species>/raw/ref_genome/` folder
+- all other folders will be created and populated automatically
+  - folder `<species>/processed/` contains the intermediary files during processing.
+Most of these files are marked as temporary and will be deleted at the end of the pipeline.
+Some files are kept to allow reprocessing the pipeline from different points in case something fails.
+  - folder `<species>/results/` contains the final results and reports.
+  - general reads processing data will be in either `processed`or `results`.
+Everything related to a reference genome will have a `<reference_genome>` folder under `processed`or `results`.
+Typically, only the `results` folder will contain information required for further analyis.
+In case more information is required, the original files can often be found in the `processed` folder.
+Some exemptions include `*.sam` and unsorted `*.bam` files.
+These are deleted to save storrage space.
+Most other files are kept in order to allow reprocessing the pipeline from different points in case something fails.
+If a step should be repeated, the relevant files need to be deleted manually.

 ## Configuration File Structure for aDNA Pipeline (`config.yaml`)

 The `config.yaml` file is used to configure the aDNA pipeline.
-It contains settings such as project name, project description, default number of threads, adapter sequences for adapter removal, species-specific settings, and paths to external tools.
+It contains settings such as project name, the species list and the pipeline stages and process steps.

 ### Global Settings